 A UE can do the measurements either by efficiently using idle slots or by requesting free continuous periods in the downlink part obtained by reducing the spreading factor and compressing in time TS occupation in a form similar to the FDD slotted mode.
-The low-cost constraint excludes the dual receiver approach.
+The details of the latter are for further study.
+The third alternative is a dual receiver approach.
+The low cost constraint excludes the dual receiver approach.